seonman/HarmanDeveloperDocs/docs/sdk-overview.rst

 ---------------

 - HKWirelessHD library and header files
-	- We provide two versions of SDKs.
+	- We provide two versions of SDK - normal version vs. lightweight version.
 See below for the information.
+	- The reason we support the SDK as two separate version is that we know that many developers want a feature of web streaming.
+To support this feature, we need to include a version of FFMPEG library inside of the SDK library.
+But, some developers may want to use their own version of MMPEG to handle audio stream for some particular reasons.
 - License Agreement.
 Located within the root directory of the zip file.
 - This Document.
 Located in the HKWirelessHDSDK.zip (HKWirelessHDSDK/doc folder).
 There are two more documents available for developers.
 	- HKWHD SDK Programming Guide (available in HKWirelessHDSDK/doc folder)